 At some point, better and more complex algorithms simply won’t be enough.
 Quantum computing is changing the rules of the cybersecurity game.
 We need to change with it or risk getting blown away.

-Industry and Government are not sitting idly by.
-NIST in the USA has been spearheading an open program to identify and develop new approaches that will help form basis of network security in the years ahead.
+NIST in the USA has been spearheading an open program to identify and develop new approaches that will help form the basis of network security in the years ahead.
 The current efforts around Post Quantum Cryptography can be found here.